NCSU-Libraries/circa/user_guide/quickstart_demo.md

      * **archivesspace_https**: To force connections via https, set this to '1', otherwise leave it out.

-8. From your terminal run `vagrant up`
+8. From your terminal `cd` into the Circa directory and run `vagrant up`
-   1. This will import the vagrant box, boot up and run the ansible provisioner which installs all of the necessary application components - it may take a little while for this process to complete. **At the end of the process you will see 1 failed task - this is expected.**
+   > This will import the correct base VM, boot up, and run the ansible provisioner that installs all of the necessary application components.
+This process will take a few minutes to complete.
+   >
+   > **At the end of the process you will see 1 failed task - this is expected.**

 9. From your terminal run `vagrant provision`
 10. Run `vagrant ssh` to ssh into the newly created virtual machine